 1) They attract butterflies, bees, and even humming birds.

 2) If they are dog owners, dogs love to eat these veggies.
 One of my dogs grazes on our green bean plants like a cow grazes on grass.

 Your backyard may not seem like a wildlife refuge, but if you want to bring more wildlife into your outdoor space, we’ve got just the right ideas to help you out:

-- Pick-up a seed packet of “Butterfly Garden Mix” at your local gardening center.
+Seeds – Pick-up a seed packet of “Butterfly Garden Mix” at your local gardening centre.
 Plant along the perimeter of your fencing or in a specific garden area to attract butterflies.
-Once established, watch the butterflies find you all summer long!
+Once established, watch the butterflies find you all summer long.

 Hope you have fun getting ‘wild’!
 Tweet us your tips to share with our community @TigerSheds.